lblod/frontend-embeddable-notule-editor/README.md

 * `--say-font-size-h5`: size of the Heading 5 in the editor.
 * `--say-font-size-h6`: size of the Heading 6 in the editor.

+* `--say-paragraph-spacing`: spacing between paragraphs, default is 12px.
+* `--say-editor-line-height`: line height of the editor, default is 1.5.

 # Development of @lblod/embeddable-say-editor

 ## Prerequisites